filidorwiese/redux-wait-for-ssr/README.md

   componentDidMount () {
     if (!this.props.contentLoaded) {
-      dispatch(actions.FETCH_CONTENT)
+      this.props.dispatch(actions.FETCH_CONTENT)
     }
   }
 }
 ```
+Some remarks:

-It doesn't really matter if you're using thunk, sagas or epics, as long as you dispatch a separate action after the side-effect has completed, you can "wait for it".
+* It doesn't really matter which other middleware you're using, thunk, sagas or epics, as long as you dispatch a new action after the side-effect has completed, you can "wait for it".
-Also notice the parameter given to `waitFor()` is an array of strings, you can specify multiple actions which all have to occur before the promise is resolved!
+* Notice the parameter given to `waitFor()` is an array of strings, you can specify multiple actions which all have to occur before the promise is resolved, conceptually similar to `Promise.all()`.
+* If you're a Next.js user, you should use the static `getInitialProps` method instead of `fetchData`.

 ### Installation:
 1. Download